 The Corporation will continue to have responsibility to include the value of railway land in its financial statements.
-As a part of preparing its financial statements it will periodically need to arrange for a revaluation of the land (a revaluation last occurred as at 30 June 2020).
+As a part of preparing its financial statements it will periodically need to arrange for a revaluation of the land.
 KiwiRail can undertake that revaluation in accordance with the Management Agreement.